 Do you need a blender or a food processor?
 If the answer is that you’re not sure or both, then the Ninja 3-in-1 Food Processor with Auto-IQ BN800UK could well be for you.
 In the box you get the food processor bowl, blender jug and a self-serve cup, making this a flexible all-in-one choice for all your cooking and drinks needs.

 Powerful automatic programmes, flexible controls and, generally, the excellent performance makes this a great tool for most people.

-Design and features – Plenty of accessories and some neat programmes
+Design and features – The Ninja 3-in-1 Food Processor with Auto-IQ BN800UK has plenty of accessories and some neat programmes

 At the heart of every blender and food processor is a motor base that drives the accessories attached.
 For this model, the base is effectively the same as on the Ninja 2-in-1 Blender BN750UK, providing 1200W of power.

 The main difference comes from the controls and the accessories that you get.
 As this is a food processor, the BN800UK comes with a 1.9-litre food processor bowl, which is shorter and squatter than the 2.1-litre blending jug (also provided).
 The extra width gives a bit more flexibility, with the food processing component designed to let you chop, mix and stir ingredients, rather than blending everything together.

 Made of plastic, the food processor bowl feels tough enough.
 Its lid must be dropped on, then turned and locked into position; if it’s not in the lock position, then you can’t operate the food processor.

 On top of the lid are a feeding chute and pusher.
 The hole is big enough to get a large carrot through, but you’ll need to cut other ingredients down to size.
 You’ll primarily need this chute when using the slicing and grating disc, to automatically cut ingredients.